2. Multiplication of Algebraic Expressions

 is NOT equal to

 Please take note of this!
-Many students confuse this idea.
+Many students confuse this idea and it's not surprising because sometimes the way we write math is not consistent.
 (See also Towards more meaningful math notation for a discussion on this issue.)

 Example 5